If it seems like the world is getting more expensive, that’s because it is.

 Stretch Every Morning

 Don’t just simply reach for the sky as you yawn.
-Practicing yoga regularly provides a myriad of benefits, a Harvard Medical School review found, from improving body image to lowering blood pressure.
-Avoiding health issues can save you money in the long run.
+Practicing yoga regularly provides a myriad of benefits, a Harvard Medical School review found, from improving body image and flexibility to lowering blood pressure.
+Avoiding health issues with proactive movement can save you money in the long run.

 Live Below Your Means

-Spending less than what you make every month is tough, but usually doable.
-It also means less stress and more chances to take advantage of opportunities when they come up.
+Living within your means is a good first step, but ideally you should live below your means.
+Spending less than what you make each month and focusing on savings allows you more chances to take advantage of opportunities when they come up.

 Floss Every Day

 There’s strong evidence that good oral health can help your overall health.
 Bacteria and inflammation due to gum disease can even lead to other diseases, according to the Mayo Clinic.
-Not to mention that dentist visits are expensive, so grab some floss.
+Grab some floss and you may be able to avoid other costly dental work.

 You don’t have to spend top dollar to look like a million bucks.
 There are many ways to get designer clothes at a discount.